dynamsoft-docs/barcode-reader-docs/license-activation/set-trial-license.md

 > NOTE
 >
 > In case a private trial license fails to be generated, Dynamsoft Support team will get in touch with you.
 Or you can [contact us](https://www.dynamsoft.com/company/contact/).

-- Specify your organization ID in your code with the API "organizationID".

 <div class="sample-code-prefix"></div>
 >- JavaScript